BaptisteCecconi/GonioTests/idl/README.md

 ## Disclaimer

 This code has been tested with [IDL (Interactive Data Language)](http://www.harrisgeospatial.com/ProductsandSolutions/GeospatialProducts/IDL.aspx), a commercial data processing language.
 GDL (GNU Data Language) is an opensource version of IDL.
-This code should work with GDL.
+This code should run seamlessly with GDL (but not actually tested yet).

 ## Usage